Vauxhall Crossland SUV - Reliability & safety

 It’s too new a car to fully assess, but the Vauxhall Crossland’s shared heritage should work in its favour and there’s a generous amount of safety kit

-The Crossland X didn’t feature in our 2020 Driver Power owner satisfaction survey but the Astra was Vauxhall’s best-ranked model in 59th place out of 75 cars.
-The Crossland X is likely to be reliable, though, with its mechanically similar sister car, the previous-generation Peugeot 2008 finishing 35th out of 75 cars with only 7.5% of owners reporting a fault in the first year.
+The Crossland didn’t feature in our 2021 Driver Power owner satisfaction survey, but the Vauxhall Grandland X was the brand's best-ranked model in seventh place out of 75 cars.
+The Crossland is likely to be reliable, though, with its mechanically similar sister car, the Peugeot 2008, finishing 12th out of 75 cars with a solid score for reliability and build quality.

 Vauxhall bosses are likely to be less thrilled with the brand's 24th-place finish in our list of 29 manufacturers.
 However, this is an improvement on 29th-place in 2020.
 Just over 17% of owners reported faults within the first year, and customers felt their cars weren't great value for money.
 However, running costs and the price of insurance and road tax were viewed as reasonable.

 In better news, the Crossland X was awarded the top five-star rating when it was crash-tested by independent body Euro NCAP in 2017, providing a good deal of reassurance for Crossland customers.
 In the interests of clarity, though, we should point out Euro NCAP toughens up its tests every year, so the latest five-star cars may offer more protection than a model assessed a few years ago..